Frequently Asked Questions

-- Most infrastructure is funded as part of development – either directly by developers or through a fee paid by developers, called System Development Charges.
+- Most infrastructure is funded as part of development – either directly by developers or through System Development Charges (SDCs) paid by developers.

 - Currently there is no overall infrastructure funding plan for the Westside.
-The City uses different tools – a Capital Improvements Plan, public facility plans, and coordination with development - to determine how to pay for and build water, sewer, storm water and transportation improvements on a case by case basis.
+The City uses different tools – Capital Improvements Plans for public facilties and coordination with development - to determine how to pay for and build water, sewer, storm water and transportation improvements on a case by case basis.
 There are currently no plans in place for funding parks but the Hood River Valley Parks District collects SDCs.

-- The Westside Concept Plan will include an Infrastructure Funding Plan that comprehensively looks at the entire area, for all systems, and compares revenues to costs.
-The plan will recommend funding strategies for transportation, water, sewer, storm water, and parks.
+- The Concept Plan Report includes an Infrastructure Funding Plan that comprehensively looks at the entire area, for all systems, and compares revenues to costs.
+The plan recommends funding strategies for transportation, water, sewer, storm water, and parks.